Minhal128/Nspire-app/SETUP_GUIDE.md

-# Nspire App - Setup Guide
+# Inspire App - Setup Guide

 ## Overview
-Nspire is a property inspection management application built with React Native and Expo SDK 54.
+Inspire is a property inspection management application built with React Native and Expo SDK 54.
 It provides separate interfaces for property inspectors and management personnel.

 ## Features
 - 🏢 **Dual Interface**: Separate workflows for Inspectors and Management